Error in the Euclidean Preference Model: Three Questions

+\begin{proof} First we assume that $\UniquePref \geq r$, because without this assumption, it is possible that all preferences in our profile are simultaneously representable, so the lower bound on our measure of error would be zero.
+Without further information about the composition of the particular profile $\Pi$, a lower bound on $\E[m(\pi,\hat{\pi})]$ can only be larger than zero if there are more unique preferences than can be simultaneously represented in a $d$-dimensional Euclidean model---that is, when $\UniquePref \geq r$.

-\begin{proof}[Proof of Theorem \ref{thm:information-loss}] The distribution of the $\hat{\MaxPref}$ ``representable'' preferences over the vertices of the permutohedron that would minimize the expectation $\E[d(\pi,\hat{\pi})]$ is the uniform distribution.
+The distribution of the $\hat{\MaxPref}$ ``representable'' preferences over the vertices of the permutohedron that would minimize the expectation $\E[m(\pi,\hat{\pi})]$ is the uniform distribution.
+The intuition for this is a symmetry argument.
+All vertices on the permutohedron are topologically equivalent to one another — none are better connected than the others — so there are no free lunches.
+Any distribution of the ``representable'' preferences over the permutohedron that deviated from the uniform distribution by tending to place those preferences nearer to some vertices would tend to move them farther away from many more vertices.

 Thus, to lower bound the expectation, we select $\hat{\MaxPref}$ vertices uniformly at random (without replacement), at which to position the ``representable'' preferences.
-This gives a function $F$ that bounds from above the distribution function of $d(\pi,\hat{\pi})$.
+This gives a function $F$ that bounds from above the distribution function of $m(\pi,\hat{\pi})$.
 For any non-negative integer $k$,

 where $(\cdot)_{\hat{\MaxPref}}$ denotes a falling factorial, $\mathbf{1}(\cdot)$ the indicator function, and $n_{k,A}=\min\{(A-1)^k,\ A!\}$ is an upper bound on the number of unique preferences that are reachable within $k$ swaps.
 The formula for $n_{k,A}$ arises from the fact that each additional swap makes accessible at most a factor of $A-1$ additional unique preferences, though this is a very loose upper bound because many of those will be reachable with fewer swaps.
 The minimum is used because there are only $A!$ vertices on the permutohedron.

-The form of $F$ is analogous to the exact distribution function of $d(\pi,\hat{\pi})$ under our assumed uniform distribution on the positions of the representable preferences, but uses $\hat{\MaxPref}$ in place of $\MaxPref$ and $n_{k,A}$ in place of the true number of vertices that are reachable within $k$ swaps (Figure \ref{fig:permutohedron}).
+The form of $F$ is analogous to the exact distribution function of $m(\pi,\hat{\pi})$ under our assumed uniform distribution on the positions of the representable preferences---namely, one minus the probability mass function of a hypergeometric random variable evaluated at zero, where the random variable corresponds to the number reachable vertices selected in $r$ uniformly random draws, without replacement.
+However, $F$ uses $\hat{\MaxPref}$ in place of $\MaxPref$ and $n_{k,A}$ in place of the true number of vertices that are reachable within $k$ swaps (Figure \ref{fig:permutohedron}).
 Because of these substitutions, as well as the assumption of the uniform distribution, we have